The Most Interesting Things to do in Inverness Scotland

 A Clootie Well is a holy well or a sacred spring that has (or usually has) a tree growing beside it.
 Cloth or ribbons are left by the visitor as part of a healing ritual.

 There are many Clootie Wells around Scotland but the one nearest Inverness is the Munlochy Clootie Well.

-Visitors to the Munlochy Clootie Well are encouraged to leave their own token but are asked to do so responsibly.
+Visitors to the Munlochy Clootie Well are encouraged to leave their token but are asked to do so responsibly.
 Leaving something small made of pure cotton or wool is preferred as they are best for the environment.

-The walk to the Well is a short and very colourful walk and will take around 15 minutes.
+The walk to the Well is short and very colourful and will take around 15 minutes.
 The Woodland walk is slightly longer (30 minutes) and is a short loop that takes you around the Big Burn under the large Douglas Firs and Western hemlocks.

 If you like participating in local traditions then this surely needs to be on your list of things to do in Inverness.